AFMicr0/AnyScreenTouchScreen/Notebook/Muthu Arunachalam/README.md

 * Ask roommate to email Qorvo for UWB chips
 * Checkout ESP32 dev board and microcontrollers from ECE building
 * Physical Design: CAD
+* fix file linking in notebook

+## 10/07 (Meeting with Mentor Jack Blevins)

+PCB layout

+## 10/08 (Progress Meeting)

+Agenda:

+* Split up work for design presentation

+*

+Prep for design review tomorrow:

+* read through design doc and prepare for presentation tomorrow
+* be able to explain design choices for schematics

+## 10/09 (Meeting)

+* Agenda:
+  * Compiled schematics, added power to pen and anchor, changed input buttons and LEDs and etc. to header connectors
+  * Simulate and verify circuits for PCB meeting
+  * PCB layout
+  * Figure out sourcing for parts and buy

+## 10/10 (Individual)

+Agenda:

+* Verify power subsystem through simulation